Google Analytics 4 for Shopify: complete setup guide 2026

 -

 Two methods.
 Simple: install the Chrome extension "Google Analytics Opt-out Browser Add-on".
 Advanced: filter your IP address via Admin > Data Settings > Data Filters > Create filter and choose Internal Traffic.
-Add your company IP (check on whatismyip.com) and set the filter to "Exclude".
+Add your company's IP (check on whatismyip.com) and set the filter to "Exclude".

 -